• Consultations

 Barley grass

-Folifort contains a lot of ingredients – 28 ingredients total – and while that's nice, there's one thing about the supplement facts label to take notice of.
-It's wrong.
-The order of the ingredients is listed incorrectly.
+Folifort contains a lot of ingredients – 28 ingredients total.
+However, there is a problem with the Supplement Facts label.
 Per FDA guidelines, ingredients must be listed in descending order, with the heaviest ingredients listed first.
 In other words, ingredients in milligrams (mg) weigh more than ingredients in micrograms (mcg).
-So amounts in mg should be listed before mcg.
-But that's not what we see.
-For example, on the supplement facts label, folic acid (880 mcg / 0.8 mg) is listed before vitamin B5 (30 mg).
-The company needs to fix this error.

-There are likely healthy hair clinical studies on all of the ingredients in Folifort if you look deep enough, and deficiencies in some of those ingredients can lead to hair loss (alopecia) too.
+There are likely clinical studies on all of the ingredients in Folifort if you look deep enough, and deficiencies in some of those ingredients can lead to hair loss (alopecia), too.
 However, some of the ingredients in the supplement stand out more than others.
 Let's look at what this reporter feels are the active ingredients.

 Saw Palmetto